0xGingi/phantom/README.md

 ## Usage

-To start PhantomEditor:
+To start phantom:
 ```
-./PhantomEditor
+./phantom
-./PhantomEditor file.txt
+./phantom file.txt
-./PhantomEditor ~/Project
+./phantom ~/Project
 ```

-If a filename is provided, PhantomEditor will attempt to open that file.
+If a filename is provided, phantom will attempt to open that file.
 Otherwise, it will start with a blank document.
-If a directory is provided, PhantomEditor will enter directory navigation mode
+If a directory is provided, phantom will enter directory navigation mode

 ## Default Keybinds and Commands